Quick Answer

 Scope is part of total price.
 On the same page, Lite is framed for freelancers handling their own accounting/reporting, while Starter is framed for people who need help with Hacienda and shows items such as quarterly and annual tax filing.
 A lower headline number can simply mean more self-service, not a better fit.

 Check inclusion-driven cost changes before you commit.
 The page shows "Renta included.
 Only +6 €/mo + VAT" and also shows 49 € and 55 €/mo + VAT without explaining the difference in this excerpt.
-Do not guess why; get the exact figure and scope for your path in writing.
-Add current inclusion detail after verification.
+Do not guess why; verify the exact figure and scope for your path from official or contract records before using it.

 Use third-party pages as verification prompts, not decision anchors.
 Your decision pack should be: official plan URL, dated screenshot, and written support confirmation for your exact case.